President’s Message on Sustainability

 Our management of waste in the drilling camps introduces communities, many for the first time, to sewage management, management of compostable items from the kitchen, recycling, and removal of non-recyclable waste.
 Interest by the local communities has led to requests to implement similar waste management systems in their communities – where there is no such service provided by municipal authorities.
 Each person who learns about the impact of waste on the environment is one less person adding to general pollution of a near-pristine environment.

 Despite the 2.5 metres of annual rainfall in our area, water is as precious a commodity as anywhere else in the world.
 The fact is that most of the water to which communities have access is contaminated with human and animal waste, resulting in widespread intestinal infections, especially amongst the young and the old.
-By working with a foundation and provincial authorities, we’re installing water purification systems with key involvement by the communities, since they need to maintain the systems going forward.
-Latrines are being installed, and French drains excavated to filter grey water.
+We have assisted communities with access to clean water through the implementation of rural water systems.

-Limited access to education perpetuates the lack of competitiveness of the Indigenous people for work in the commercial centres in the vicinity of the Project.
-Apart from helping the community with supplies to refurbish a school in a village from which children were walking three hours each way to a school in a neighbouring community, the Company is working with the Ministry of Education to strengthen its reach in the region.
+Limited access to education perpetuates the lack of competitiveness of the Indigenous people for work in the commercial centres in the vicinity of Aurania’s exploration project area (the Project).
+Apart from helping communities to refurbish a school and provide the necessary school supplies, the Company works with the Ministry of Education to strengthen its reach in the region.
 In addition to the focus on STEM (science, technology, engineering, and mathematics), education also underscores the importance of maintaining the Indigenous language and culture.
-Communication is a key component of quality education, and the Company has signed up for Starlink which, when available in 2022, is likely to be transformational in providing high-speed internet to many communities that have no access to internet at all or have limited access with a small bandwidth.
+The Company and the Foundation have held workshops with teachers at local schools to provide community members with radio and photojournalism skills to help incentivize the use and preservation of the Shuar language.

 Nutrition is an area in which Aurania is working to make a sustainable impact.
 Access to a regular supply of protein is a key area of concern.
 One area of focus is on working with the older people in the communities to bring back the production of foods that are indigenous to the area and that have been largely forgotten by the younger generation.
 This is being integrated, in a joint effort with the Ministry of Agriculture, to introduce new products that can augment the quality and variety of the diet of the local people.
 Excess production is aimed at generating income via access to a broader market via appropriate branding.